Gallup's most admired man and woman poll

-Gallup, an American analytics and advisory company, has conducted an annual opinion poll to determine the most admired man and woman in the United States at the end of most years since 1946.
+Gallup, an American analytics and advisory company, conducted an annual opinion poll to determine the most admired man and woman in the United States at the end of most years from 1946 to 2020.
 Americans are asked, without prompting, to say which man and woman "living today in any part of the world" they admire the most.
-The results of the poll published as a top-ten list.
-In most years, the most admired man has been the incumbent president of the United States, and the most admired woman has been the first lady.
+The results of the poll were published as a top ten list.
+In most years, the most admired man was the incumbent president of the United States, and the most admired woman was the first lady.

-The incumbent president has been the most admired man in 58 of the 72 years in which the poll has been conducted.
+The incumbent president was the most admired man in 58 of the 72 years in which the poll was conducted.
 Dwight D. Eisenhower and Barack Obama have each been the most admired man 12 times.
 In his lifetime, the evangelist Billy Graham had 61 appearances in the top-ten list, the most of any individual, and 8 second-place finishes.
 Other men with many appearances are Ronald Reagan (31), Jimmy Carter (28), and Pope John Paul II (27).
 The incumbent pope has finished in the top-ten list every year since 1977.
 The survey has been considered, in part, to be a test of name recognition.
 While the top of the list is often predictable, scholars have found appearances further down in the top ten to be illuminating.
 For instance, in 1958, Governor Orval Faubus of Arkansas, a segregationist, appeared on the list in the wake of the Little Rock Nine civil-rights episode.
 A portion of those surveyed have chosen a friend or relative instead of a public figure.